 The Dart has achieved what's essentially a bulls-eye in U.S. crash-test ratings--with top five-star ratings overall from the federal government and Top Safety Pick+ status from the Insurance Institute for Highway Safety (IIHS).
 That combination makes it one of the highest-rated cars for safety in this class--next to only the Honda Civic and Chevrolet Cruze.

 The only blemish in its crash-test results is a second-best 'acceptable' rating in the new small overlap frontal test from the IIHS.

 Chrysler notes that the car's structure uses 68 percent high-strength steels in several different grades.

 Every 2013 Dodge Dart comes with ten airbags as standard, along with the usual list of electronic safety systems and a few firsts for the compact sedan class, including available cross-path collision detection and blind-spot warning systems.
-And it's one of the only models in this class--the Chevrolet Cruze is one other--to achieve top crash-test ratings from both major U.S. agencies.

 Unlike the Elantra, the Dart actually has a glass triangular third window behind the door windows on each side.
 This enlarges the glass area, and combined with a lower trunk height than some competitors, it gives the Dart surprisingly good visibility to the rear and rear sides.
 Some other compacts could take a few lessons from Dodge in this department.